kordian-kowalski/libgdx-kotlin-starter/README.md

 Alternatively you can choose to import a Gradle project directly which will achieve the same thing.

+Your Kotlin code should live in the `src/main/kotlin` directory.

 ## Running the project
 Run `gradlew run` in terminal in the project directory.

+## Resources
+Place your resources in `src/main/resources`.
+They can be accessed with `Gdx.files.internal(<path>)`

+## Dependencies
+All dependencies are in the `build.gradle` file.
+Some suggested dependencies are listed but commented out - if you want to include them (recommended), just uncomment them.

+You can also add your own dependencies following the same pattern.

 ## Disclaimer
 Yes, there are a lot of unconfigured options: Java, tests, IDEA / eclipse plugins, probably more.